juju/docs/src/en/howto-node.md

 Title: Deploying node.js apps with Juju

-#  Using Juju to Deploy your Node.js Application
+#  Using Juju to deploy your node.js application

 One of Juju's main use cases is to deploy your application directly out of version control and into a cloud.
 Since Juju supports local and remote clouds,